 He explained that for rituals, a circle is made with incense and a cross is placed in its center.
 Each line of the cross is a specific color: black for west, which symbolizes the night sky; red for east, which symbolizes the rising sun; south is yellow which symbolizes flowers and nature, and north is white, which symbolizes the “sacred place.”

 "Your energy is your destiny," Alejandro said, explaining that when a child is born, the shaman divines what its future profession will be, based on his interpretation of the infant's aura.

-From the the mysticism of Rilaj Mam's smoky sanctuary, to the depths of its 1,000-foot waters and the heights that inspired Angelina, Lake Atitlan exudes a powerful energy that pulls you in and lifts you up.
+From the mysticism of Rilaj Mam's smoky sanctuary, to the depths of the lake's 1,000-foot waters and the heights that inspired painter Angelina, Lake Atitlan exudes a powerful energy that pulls you in and lifts you up.

 If you like this you may also be interested in these articles:

 - Chichicastenango Market in Guatemalan Highlands Offers Artful History Lesson

 - Interview with Artist Oscar Peren of San Juan Comalapa School of Naive Painters in Guatemala

 - Mayan Guatemalan Textiles: Q & A Reveals Meaning & Symbolism of Traditions